Cohoon History, Family Crest & Coats of Arms

 Early History of the Cohoon family

-Another 509 words (36 lines of text) covering the years 1241, 1602, and 1715 are included under the topic Early Cohoon History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Cohoon research.
+Another 255 words (18 lines of text) covering the years 1241, 1602, and 1715 are included under the topic Early Cohoon History in all our PDF Extended History products and printed products wherever possible.

 Cohoon Spelling Variations

 Medieval spelling was at best an intuitive process, and translation between Gaelic and English was no more effective.
 These factors caused an enormous number of spelling variations in Dalriadan names.
 In fact, it was not uncommon to see a father and son who spelled their name differently.
 Over the years, Cohoon has been spelled Colquhoun, Colhoun, Colhoon, Cahoun, Cohoun, Cahoon, Cohoon, Culquhoun, Cahune, Cohune, Cowquhone, Colquhone, Culquhown, Cahoone, Calhoun, Kalhoun, Kulhoun, Kolhoun, Calhoon, Calloon, Culloone, Collune and many more.